Facing

 What

-do the Maasai do with a dead lion?
+did the Maasai do with a dead lion?

 the mane, tail and claws.
 The mane is beautifully